About

 After two years at Red Hat, RJ became a data science engineer at the online advertising company AdRoll.
 He was part of a team that developed and maintained a recommendation system to expose users to new companies.
 Through this work, RJ gained experience with ML production systems and what would later come to be called MLOps.

 RJ joined the faculty of MSOE in Fall 2018.
-MSOE is a primarily-undergraduate polytechnic offering students a challenging academic environment with small classes that emphasize hands-on learning.
-Somewhat uniquely, courses in data science and machine learning are required of all Computer Science majors at MSOE.
+MSOE is a primarily-undergraduate polytechnic offering students a challenging academic environment with small classes that emphasize hands-on learning and high faculy-student engagement.
+Somewhat uniquely, Computer Science majors at MSOE are require to take courses in data science and machine learning.
 RJ has been intimately involved in designing and teaching courses in data science, machine learning, and algorithms, which provide opportunities to bring his research and industry experience into the classroom.
-RJ is also part of a team that recently established a Master’s and graduate certificate programs in machine learning.
-RJ designed and teaches several graduate courses in data science, applied machine learning, and ML production systems and serves as the coordinator for the graduate certificate.

 Shortly after joining MSOE, RJ established a research group that applies machine learning and data science to advance our understanding of genomics.
-The group was funded by a NSF CISE CRII grant and startup funds from MSOE.
-Over five years (Fall 2018 - Summer 2023), 15 undergraduate students participated in research.
-Through collaborations with faculty at R1 universities, students were exposed to fields outside of computer science, the nature of interdisciplinary work, and research-intensive environments.
+The group received funding from a NSF CISE CRII grant and startup funds from MSOE.
+Since Fall 2018, more than 15 undergraduate students have participated in the group.
+Through collaborations with faculty at R1 universities, students are exposed to fields outside of computer science, the nature of interdisciplinary work, and research-intensive environments.
 Four of the students have since pursued graduate studies.